LAStools/LAStools/bin/proj_README.md

 QGIS or OSGeo4W or Conda.

 - **Custom Directory**: Alternatively, you can place the library files and PROJ data in custom directories of your choice via environment variables.
 We recommend only using this option if the PROJ lib is not found automatically via the QGIS or OSGeo4W or Conda installations.

     LASTOOLS_PROJ

   for the PROJ library directory.
   If the PROJ library cannot find the PROJ data directory itself set

+    PROJ_DATA

-    PROJ_LIB
+  (or PROJ_LIB [deprecated])

   Which is a PROJ-specific environment variable and specifies the directory to PROJ data.